omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- create edit group page to allow changing of group name
+  - can also possibly combine add/delete athletes to group on this page
 - can load all future/recent/etc. workouts for all athletes on user_page visit then filter them in template instead of causing page reload and filtering in views. not sure if this would be better or not.
   - or can just load in all future workouts from the start and filter based off athlete name